MalinYamato/stripper/README.md

 # stripper
 A progrm to strip all the blanks in front och after folder names and filenames recursively for all files and folders from top to bottom.

+first dowload and istall Python3

+then go to a command shell and do

 ### Usage on Linux
 python3 stripper.py path-to-folder